-INTEGRATE has the overall objective to improve the understanding and implement integrated activities related to early diagnosis of HIV, viral hepatitis, TB and STIs and linkage to prevention and care in partner countries.
+INTEGRATE had as an overall objective to improve the understanding and implement integrated activities related to early diagnosis of HIV, viral hepatitis, TB and STIs and linkage to prevention and care in partner countries.

-INTEGRATE supports the implementation of the Commission Communication on ‘Combating HIV/AIDS in the European Union and neighboring countries’ and the ‘Action Plan on HIV/AIDS in the EU and neighboring countries’ by ensuring better preparedness across the EU and by identifying innovative evidence-based testing and prevention tools to reduce new cases of HIV, viral hepatitis, TB and STIs in priority groups.
+INTEGRATE has been supporting the implementation of the Commission Communication on ‘Combating HIV/AIDS in the European Union and neighboring countries’ and the ‘Action Plan on HIV/AIDS in the EU and neighboring countries’ by ensuring better preparedness across the EU and by identifying innovative evidence-based testing and prevention tools to reduce new cases of HIV, viral hepatitis, TB and STIs in priority groups.

 This WP will ensure coordination of the activities through timely implementation and reporting.

 WP2 will plan and conduct the dissemination communication and knowledge management activities.
 It will provide the means for discussion, dissemination and knowledge sharing of the project’s activities and outputs not only within the Consortium but to all stakeholders, relevant projects and initiatives.
 A multi-stakeholder Conference for HIV, viral hepatitis, TB and STIs will also be the focus of the WP2 effort.

 WP3 will develop an evaluation plan for the JA process, output and outcome/impact indicators in order to monitor and report on the progress of the Joint Action’s implementation.
 To this end, yearly evaluations will be prepared and two external evaluations will be deployed.

 WP4 will develop a sustainability plan for the Joint Action and will facilitate the integration of deliverables and results of the project.
 Moreover, WP4 will develop and implement pilot actions for the monitoring of patient experience and linkage to care in order to identify best practices and evidence-based policy recommendations.